 - Pearson Test of English (PTE-Academic): 61

-* The School of Graduate Studies does not accept the DuoLingo exam, TOEFL Essentials exam, or TOEFL MyBest Scores.
+* The School of Graduate Studies does not accept the DuoLingo exam, the IELTS Indicator, TOEFL Essentials exam, or TOEFL MyBest Scores.
 Applicants must achieve a minimum of 90 on one exam date; exams will not be superscored.